tonymamo/getpackup/src/pages/blog/2022-05-17-how-to-build-the-ultimate-camping-sleep-system.md

   - tent
   - pros and cons
 ---
-Sleeping under the stars is one of life’s great joys.
+Sleeping under the stars is one of lives great joys.

 Waking up with a pinecone poking into your back because your sleeping pad deflated in the middle of the night is… not.